-The Born Free Foundation
+Born Free Foundation

-Please allow 28 days for delivery of merchandise.
-If this period has elapsed, please contact our office on 01403 240170.
+Please allow 28 days for delivery.
+If this period has elapsed, please contact us on 01403 240170.

 Born Free regularly receives calls for help in regard to captive animals in need.
-Sadly, there are many more animals in need of rescue than there are sanctuary spaces worldwide - it is therefore vital we use precious sanctuary spaces not only to rescue animals in need, but also to highlight the problems facing captive wildlife (e.g. private ownership, trade, substandard zoos etc.).
-We therefore have many considerations to make when we are informed about a captive animal in need - this flowchart will give you an idea of what we must take into account when we receive information from supporters.
+Sadly, there are many more animals in need of rescue than there are sanctuary spaces worldwide - it is therefore vital we use precious sanctuary spaces not only to rescue animals in need, but also to highlight the problems facing captive wildlife (eg, private ownership, trade, substandard zoos, etc).
+We therefore have many considerations to make when we are informed about a captive animal in need - this FLOWCHART will give you an idea of what we must take into account when we receive information from supporters.